I Enjoyed a Rich Banquet

 The next day, I came before God and reflected on my own expressions, and I thought of how it says in the sermons that rejecting being pruned and dealt with shows a failure to love the truth, and people who do not love the truth have a bad humanity.
 So I consciously read “The Principles of Accepting Being Pruned and Dealt With,” and from it I saw a passage of God’s words: “Some people become passive after being pruned and dealt with; they lose all energy to perform their duties, and end up losing their loyalty as well.
 Why is this?
 It is partly due to their lack of awareness of the essence of their actions, and this leads to their not being able to submit to being pruned and dealt with.
 This is determined by their nature that is arrogant and conceited, and that has no love for the truth.
 It is also partly due to their not understanding what the significance of being pruned and dealt with is.
 People all believe that being pruned and dealt with means that their outcomes have been determined.
 As a result, they mistakenly believe that if they possess some loyalty to God, then they should not be dealt with and pruned; and, if they are dealt with, then this is not indicative of God’s love and righteousness.
 Such misunderstanding causes many people to dare not be ‘loyal’ to God.
 Actually, when all is said and done, it is because they are overly deceitful; they do not want to suffer hardship.
 They just want to obtain blessings the easy way.
 People are not aware of God’s righteousness.
 It is not that He has not done anything righteous or that He is not doing anything righteous; it is simply that people never believe that what God does is righteous.
 In human eyes, if God’s work does not conform to their human desires, or if it is not in line with what they expected, then He must not be righteous.
 However, people never know that their actions are inappropriate and do not conform to the truth, nor do they ever realize that their actions resist God” (“The Implications of God’s Determination of People’s Outcomes Based on Performance” in Records of Christ’s Talks).
 God’s words exposed my internal state.
 I did not accept being pruned and dealt with because I did not understand the essence of my actions.
 I thought there was nothing wrong in what I did, but my work and my duty had long strayed from the work arrangements, yet I still thought I was fully devoted.
 I thought of how it says in the work arrangements that leaders and workers should take charge of the fundamental and crucial work.
 And yet my view had been that all questions sent up from below had to receive guidance and answers, regardless of how big the issue was.
 Only if problems were managed and organized well could I quieten my heart and carry out spiritual devotions.
 When faced with the facts, I saw that I had not submitted absolutely and unconditionally to the work arrangements, but instead I was walking my own path, and so I’d struggled to keep up with the current of the Holy Spirit’s work.
 I always had too many worries I could not let go of, and had been so arrogant that I’d been completely without reason.
 God was moving the leader to deal with things inside me that were not in line with God’s will, so I would understand my nature of rebelling against and betraying God, and at the same time understand the current of the Holy Spirit’s present work and God’s will: Spiritual devotions and self-examination should come first, and I should not focus only on work.
 But I did not recognize that the essence of my deeds went against the work arrangements and was rebelling against and resisting God.
 Instead, I’d become obsessed with right and wrong, I’d really failed to understand spiritual matters, and I’d really failed to understand God’s work.
 Then, I again remembered these words in a sermon: “It doesn’t matter which person, which leader, which worker, prunes and deals with me, and it doesn’t matter if it completely accords with the facts.
 As long as it partially accords with the facts, then I accept it and obey; as long as it partially accords with the facts, then I accept it completely.
 I do not make excuses to others or say I accept some of it but not the rest, and I do not make excuses.
 These are the expressions of one who submits to God’s work.
 If you do not submit in this way to God’s words and God’s work, it will be difficult for you to acquire the truth, and it will be difficult for you to enter into the reality of God’s words” (“How to Gain Results From Eating and Drinking God’s Words” in Sermons and Fellowship I).
 Yes, even if the leader’s words did not entirely match my situation, I should still accept and submit to them.
 For this is a matter of submitting to God and the truth, not to any one person in particular.
 And what’s more, my fulfilling of my duty had long gone against the work arrangements and the work of the Holy Spirit.
 Should I not have been even quicker to accept, to submit and to turn myself around?
 With this understanding, I consciously corrected the errors in my duty, and when I had improved a little and quietened down to engage in spiritual devotions and to practice writing articles, I saw that God Himself was protecting His work, and that the work in the church was proceeding normally, without delay.

 After experiencing these two occasions of chastisement and judgment, and of being pruned and dealt with, although I suffered some refinement and pain, they left me with some understanding of myself and my incorrect state was remedied in time.
 Later on, I read these words of God: “God’s essence is good.
-He is the expression of all beauty and goodness” (“The Essence of Christ Is Obedience to the Will of the Heavenly Father” in The Word Appears in the Flesh).
+He is the expression of all beauty and goodness” (“The Essence of Christ Is Obedience to the Will of the Heavenly Father” in).
 “He curses you so that you might love Him, and so that you might know the substance of the flesh; He chastises you so that you might be awakened, to allow you to know the deficiencies within you, and to know man’s utter unworthiness.
 Thus, God’s curses, His judgment, and His majesty and wrath—they are all in order to make man perfect.
 All that God does today, and the righteous disposition that He makes plain within you—it is all in order to make man perfect.
 Such is the love of God” (“Only by Experiencing Painful Trials Can You Know the Loveliness of God” in The Word Appears in the Flesh).
 Right then, I could not help but sigh with such feeling: God is the expression of all beauty and goodness, His substance is beautiful and good, His substance is love, so everything that comes from God is good and beautiful.
 Whether it is judgment, whether it is chastisement, or whether it is arranging the people, events and things around us to prune and deal with us, although these things may cause pain to our flesh and smite us, yet everything God does is of benefit to our lives, and it is all salvation and love.
 But I did not know God or His work, nor did I understand His painstaking efforts.
 When faced with judgment and chastisement, with being pruned and dealt with, I resisted and refused to accept it, so much so that I even resisted it by giving up my commission at every turn, as if it were people causing me trouble, and I was utterly incapable of taking this from God.
 By being exposed twice by God, I saw that despite reading God’s word for many years and hearing so many sermons, my impulse to revolt when faced with judgment and chastisement, and when being pruned and dealt with, was still so powerful, and I rejected it entirely.
 I could see that despite believing in God all this time my disposition had not changed, Satan’s nature was deeply rooted in me—a nature which completely resisted and betrayed God.
 Suddenly I realized that judgment and chastisement and to be pruned and dealt with were all things that I needed, and that they were God’s best protection of me.
 Without experiencing this type of work by God, I would not have a true understanding of myself, and I would not have been able to see my own true colors, much less realize how deep-rooted Satan’s nature was within me.
 Only then did I understand why God says that corrupt humanity is His enemy, and that we are the progeny of Satan.
 Contemplating God’s words, my heart became enlightened.
 I saw how God carefully arranges people and events for me to experience His work, to enter into the reality of the truth, and to lead me onto the right path of life—this truly is God elevating me and gracing me.
 I also came to realize that everything God does for man is love, and that God’s judgment and chastisement, pruning and dealing are man’s greatest need and man’s best salvation.